Maine Coast Botanical Gardens puts accessibility at the forefront of eventful summer

 “It’s been an event as long as I can remember,” Paxson said. “[It’s a] longstanding tradition.”

 This event is just one of a handful of pocket-friendly access points to the Gardens, Paxson said.
-Kids can get in free on Family Fun Days from July to August, and the organization also offer free access to certain groups, such as members of the Wabanaki tribes, certain library card holders and residents of Boothbay and Lincoln County.
+Kids can get in free on Family Fun Days from July to August, and the organization also offers free access to certain groups, such as members of the Wabanaki tribes, certain library card holders, and residents of Boothbay and Lincoln County.

 “Accessibility is a huge goal for us — whether it’s financial accessibility or physical access,” said Woolwich resident and Gardens spokesperson Katie Hey.